hoochlef/hoochlef.github.io/content/blog/_index.md

 lang = "en"

 title = "Writings"
-subtitle = "My clever ideas put into words."
+subtitle = "reach out if you found any of this brain dump interesting it would make my day"

 date_format = "%b %-d, %Y"